-We are an all-volunteer station served by 80 DJ's and part-time staff of 4.
-As a Pacifica affiliate, all of our programming is locally originated with the addition of nationally prized Democracy Now and a small selection of regional productions.
-KZMU is about music, all kinds of music, that connects community members to one another, to the wider world and having fun while we're at it.
+KZMU is also about music, all kinds of music, connecting community members to one another, to the wider world and having fun while we're at it.
 We aren't particularly polished, we don't always know what we're going to do next, but you can be sure that whatever you hear will be spontaneous, fun and full of positive energy.
-Indeed, our mission statement reads that KZMU's mission is to "inform, educate, engage, entertain and delight."
+Indeed, our mission statement is to "inform, educate, engage, entertain and delight."

 Aside from showcasing the best of Independent unsigned artists, blending jazz, blues folk, bluegrass, country, Americana, Latin American, African, Cuban Creole Reggae Native American, Broadway Musicals, Big Band, Autoharp, Alternatwang, Technohouse, TripHop and all shades of Rock, we are deeply dedicated to the educational and public affairs elements of our mission.
 Saturdays are big broadcast days for area youth.
-"Children's Shine Time" airs at 9 am with parents and kids (usually between 6 and 8 years old) play music that inspires and amuses.
-"Tween Time" airs at 4pm Saturday, and the teens take over from 7 to 9 Saturday with the "Teenage Wasteland'.
+"Children's Shine Time" airs at 9 am with parents and kids (usually between 6 and 8 years old) playing music that inspires and amuses.
+"Tween Time" airs at 4pm Saturday, and the teens take over from 7 to 9 pm Saturday with the "Teenage Wasteland'.

-City and County Council meetings broadcast live, hours of weekly public affairs programming with 'This Week in Moab and Free Speech Friday", Hispanic Community happenings with Spanish speaking "Ritmo Latino", sunday morning Indigenous sounds fro to 9 amd with "Native Spirit" .
-The Trading Post mid day Fridays will connect you to everything from a belly laugh to the nearest yard sale through the warped and wonderful stylings of the Fabulous Kiffmeyer brothers.
-Just to name a few.
+City and County Council meetings broadcast live, hours of weekly public affairs programming with 'This Week in Moab' and 'Free Speech Friday.'
+The Trading Post mid day Fridays will connect you to everything from a belly laugh to the nearest yard sale through the warped and wonderful stylings of various local hosts.

 In a world of radio that is overwhelmingly corporate, impersonal, over-commercialized, canned, unimaginative, misinformed, and disengaged, we at KZMU are proud to open our doors, empower an engaged community, to encourage authentic personality, to hear the spice of life through diversity in story and song.
 Our call letters say it all, "Krank Zee Music Up!"